groupon/gofer/API.md

 ## `Gofer`

-This class can be used directly but it's mainly meant to be the base class for individual service clients.
+This class can be used directly, but it's mainly meant to be the base class for individual service clients.
 Example:

 ```js